 - Final thoughts on the safety of Seychelles

 How Safe is Seychelles?
 (Our take)

 Seychelles is an island nation that’s pretty much a paradise of palm-fringed beaches.
-Cue visiting hordes of honeymooners, jet setting celebrities, as well as some independent travellers.
+Cue visiting hordes of honeymooners, jet setting celebrities, as well as some independent travellers and East Africa backpackers.